flyshark/jhu-cs318.github.io/project/setup.md

   - [Download Link](https://sourceforge.net/projects/bochs/files/bochs/2.6.2/bochs-2.6.2.tar.gz/download)
   - Build script: `pintos/src/misc/bochs-2.6.2-build.sh`

+### Pintos Utility Tools
+The pintos source distribution comes with a few handy scripts that you will be using frequently.
+They are located within `src/utils/`.
+The most important one is the `pintos` Perl script, which you will be using to start and run tests in pintos.
+You need to make sure it can be found in your PATH environment variable.
+You can either copy them to a directory within your PATH (e.g., `/usr/local/bin`) or you can just point PATH to the utility directory (e.g., `export PATH=/path/to/pintos/src/utils:$PATH`).
+The Bochs emulator will need the squish-pty in the util directory.
+You can compile it by typing `make` in the `src/utils/` directory.

 ### Others
 * Required: [Perl](http://www.perl.org).
 Version 5.8.0 or later.
 * Recommended: [X](https://www.x.org/wiki), [ctags](http://ctags.sourceforge.net/), [cscope](http://cscope.sourceforge.net/)